Xerostomia; Dry mouth syndrome; Cotton mouth syndrome; Cotton mouth; Hyposalivation; Oral dryness

 Too little saliva in your mouth allows acid-producing bacteria to increase.
 This can lead to:

 Dry mouth occurs when salivary glands do not produce enough saliva to keep your mouth wet or they stop making it altogether.

 Common causes of dry mouth include:

-You can also get dry mouth if you feel stressed or anxious or become dehydrated.
+You can also get dry mouth if you feel stressed or anxious, breathe through your mouth, or become dehydrated.